Togo: Government

+2024 constitutional reform

+In March 2024, Gnassingbé presented a new constitution.
+One of the constitutional changes in the new constitution has Togo go from being under a presidential system to being under a parliamentary system, as well as weakening the power of the president, it becoming a mostly ceremonial role; strengthening the power of parliament; and strengthening the power of the prime minister and renaming the office "President of the Council of Ministers" (French: Président du Conseil des Ministres).
+The term of the new office will be six years, renewable indefinitely, whereas the term of the president is lowered to four from the previous five, renewable once.
+In April 2024, the Togolese parliament voted in favour of the new constitution and the new constitution was officially adopted on 6 May 2024.

+The reform officially came into effect on 3 May 2025, where the first indirect election of the country was held.
+Jean-Lucien Savi de Tové was uninamously elected as the new president, while Gnassingbé became the president of the Council of Ministers.
+Aged nearly 86, Savi de Tové is the oldest ever president in history.

 Administrative divisions

-Togo is divided into 5 regions which are subdivided in turn into 30 prefectures.
+Togo is divided into 5 regions which are subdivided in turn into 39 prefectures.
 From north to south the regions are Savanes, Kara, Centrale, Plateaux and Maritime.

 Foreign relations

 While Togo's foreign policy is nonaligned, it has historical and cultural ties with western Europe, especially France and Germany.
 Togo recognizes the People's Republic of China, North Korea, and Cuba.
 It re-established relations with Israel in 1987.
 Togo pursues an active foreign policy and participates in international organizations.
 It is particularly active in West African regional affairs and in the African Union.

 In 2017, Togo signed the UN treaty on the Prohibition of Nuclear Weapons.
 Togo joined the Commonwealth of Nations, along with Gabon, at the 2022 Commonwealth Heads of Government Meeting in Kigali, Rwanda.
 In joining the Commonwealth, Foreign Minister Robert Dussey told Reuters, the country sought to expand its "diplomatic, political and economic network" and to "forge closer ties with the anglophone world."